HirooHG/HirooHG/README.md

  - 🎓 Dreaming to be software or mobile developer
  - 📆 Everyday coding `mobile` 📱 apps
  - 🔥 Currently in an internship
- - ✔️ Learning all about rust
+ - 🤩 Future software engineer student